vorburger/ch.vorburger.karaf.simple/README.md

 # ch.vorburger.karaf.simple

+Demo illustrating how to run custom Apache Karaf (OSGi runtime middleware) commands without actually requiring Karaf and OSGi.

-see [opendaylight-simple](https://github.com/vorburger/opendaylight-simple) for more background.
+See [opendaylight-simple](https://github.com/vorburger/opendaylight-simple) for more background what motivated this.

 ## Build